s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 * **-nostartfiles** Don't use standard startup files.
 Startup files are responsible for setting an initial stack-pointer, initializing static data, and jumping to the main entry point.
 We are going to do all of this by ourselves.
 * **-ffreestanding** A freestanding environment is one in which the standard library may not exist, and program startup may not necessarily be at "main".
 The option `-ffreestanding` directs the compiler not to assume that standard functions have their usual definition.
 * **-Iinclude** Search for header files in the `include` folder.
 * **-mgeneral-regs-only**.
-Use only general registers.
+Use only general-purpose registers.
 ARM processors also have [NEON](https://developer.arm.com/technologies/neon) registers.
 We don't want the compiler to use them because it adds additional complexity (for example, we need to store the registers during a context switch)

 ```
 BUILD_DIR = build